-Beginner II is geared toward to the more experienced flamenco dance student who has studied for at least a year.
+Advanced Beginner is geared toward to the more experienced flamenco dance student who has studied for at least a year or two.
 You will need to have a basic understanding of its rhythms, vocabulary and technique.
-We dive deeper into each element and further develop your technique and your musical ear while beginning to implement its characteristics.
+We dive deeper into each element and further develop your technique and musical ear while beginning to implement its style and characteristics.

 This class is ideal for those have been studying flamenco for at least 2-3 years and have a thorough understanding of flamenco technique, rhythms, structure and vocabulary.
 Technique is further developed by strengthening endurance, focus and memory and by pushing each students personal boundaries.
 Furthermore, more complicated palos are explored while letting our own dance personalities shine through via choreography.

 Saturdays 12:00 - 1:00pm